-Continuous Images are numbered consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
+Images are numbered consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
 Image numbering is reset to 0001 if you switch memory cards, or when a new folder is created.

-Regardless of the option selected in this setting, shots may be numbered consecutively after the last number of existing images on newly inserted memory cards.
-To start saving shots from 0001, use an empty (or formatted (1138)) memory card.
+- Regardless of the option selected in this setting, shots may be numbered consecutively after the last number of existing images on newly inserted memory cards.
+To start saving shots from 0001, use an empty (or formatted (1139)) memory card. - Refer to "Software Instruction Manual" (156) for information on the card folder structure and image formats.